jbrunton/bechdel-lists/README.md

 Then you can omit the `TAG=latest` variable for most docker commands.
 See below for more about the other config options.

+### Start a Traefik instance

+Traefik is required on the network `traefik-public`.
+For first time setup, you'll need to run:

+    docker create network traefik-public
+    docker-compose -f docker-compose.traefik-dev.yml up -d

 ### Database preparation

 You'll need to create and configure the database: